 Antonio Galloni is leaving The Wine Advocate to launch his own wine review business to the disappointment of the publication’s subscribers.

-The Venezuelan-born wine critic announced the move on his new site antoniogalloni.com on Tuesday after more than six years working for Robert Parker.
+The Venezuelan-born wine critic announced the move on his new site, antoniogalloni.com, on Tuesday after more than six years of working for Robert Parker.

 Subscribers using the erobertparker forum expressed their disappointment that he was leaving, with numerous posts questioning the long-term viability of The Wine Advocate following the departure of both Galloni and Parker as editor-in-chief.

-Parker remains more optimistic.
-In response to subscribers' posts, he said “it was not surprising in that he didn't want to be an employee in the new structure of TWA.”
-He admitted that the business now needed “to find some superb replacements and I think we will...as much as I hate to see Antonio go in a different direction, I am also very happy for him.”
+In response to subscribers' posts, Parker said that Galloni's resignation “was not surprising in that he didn't want to be an employee in the new structure of TWA.”
+He admitted that the business now needed to find "some superb replacements and I think we will.
+As much as I hate to see Antonio go in a different direction, I am also very happy for him.”

 In his new venture, Galloni will continue to report on the wines of Italy, Champagne, California and Burgundy.
 He will expand his coverage to other regions and also announced his intention to recruit other critics as contributors.